Immigration Laws & Same-Sex Couples

 Obama administration issues written deportation guidelines (stipulating that gay and lesbian bi-national couples are families) - 9 October 2012, Washington Blade

 U.S. immigration is largely based on the principle of family unification, which allows U.S. citizens and legal permanent residents to sponsor their spouses (and other family members) for immigration purposes.
-Same-sex partners of U.S. citizens and permanent residents, however, are not considered "spouses" and are hence excluded from family-based immigration rights.
-Thousands of lesbian and gay binational couples are kept apart, torn apart or forced to live in fear of being separated.
+Same-sex partners of U.S. citizens and permanent residents, however, were not considered "spouses" and were hence excluded from family-based immigration rights.
+Thousands of lesbian and gay binational couples have been kept apart, torn apart or forced to live in fear of being separated.

-Currently, lesbian, gay men, bisexual and transgender Americans in relationships with foreign nationals have no legal way to bring their partners into the United States.* The foreign partner would have to qualify independently, usually by demonstrating some special skill that is needed by employers in the United States.
+Until 26 June 2013 lesbians, gay men, bisexual and transgender Americans in relationships with foreign nationals had no legal way to bring their partners into the United States.* The foreign partner would have to qualify independently, usually by demonstrating some special skill that is needed by employers in the United States.
 This is very difficult to do, as many people lack the specific skills sought by the U.S. Citizenship and Immigration Services (USCIS).
 Even if they possess these skills, they would still be subjected to the strict quota limits on legal immigration.
 U.S. immigration law would also tear apart a foreign same-sex couple if one of them were to get a job in the United States.
-Under current law, the spouse of a married heterosexual person would be permitted into the country, but the partner of a gay man or lesbian would have to be left behind.
-(If you are in a same-sex binational relationship, please be sure to read the information listed below for Stop the Deportations - The DOMA Project.)
+The spouse of a married heterosexual person would be permitted into the country, but the partner of a gay man or lesbian would have to be left behind.

 The situation was further exacerbated by the passage of the so-called Defense of Marriage Act (DOMA) in 1996.
-This ensures that for federal purposes including immigration, marriage is defined as between a man and woman.
-Thus, even if one state recognizes same-sex marriages in the future, these couples would not be recognized as "married" for relationship purposes.
-Also, couples who have legally married outside of the USA in countries where same sex marriage is permitted (currently: the Netherlands, Belgium, Canada, Norway, South Africa, Spain, and Sweden) cannot immigrate together to the U.S. even when one of the spouses is an American citizen.
+DOMA ensured that for federal purposes including immigration, marriage was defined as between a man and woman.
+Thus, even if one's home state recognizes same-sex marriages, these couples were not recognized as "married" for relationship purposes.
+Also, couples who have legally married outside of the USA in countries where same sex marriage is permitted (currently: the Netherlands, Belgium, Canada, Norway, South Africa, Spain, and Sweden) could not immigrate together to the U.S. even when one of the spouses is an American citizen.

-Some couples try to enter into "green card" marriages with an American man or woman willing to provide them with the "cover" needed to maintain their relationship.
-Not only does this create tremendous hardship for all involved, it can also lead prosecution by the INS where the accomplice, partner and immigrant can all face jail terms, hefty fines and deportation (for the immigrant).
+Some couples tried to enter into "green card" marriages with an American man or woman willing to provide them with the "cover" needed to maintain their relationship.
+Not only did this create tremendous hardship for all involved, it could also lead to prosecution by the INS where the accomplice, partner and immigrant could all face jail terms, hefty fines and deportation of the immigrant.

-Today the United States is the only industrialized English-speaking country that does not grant same-sex partners immigration preferences.
-Legalizing same-sex marriages in the United States would eliminate the immigration hurdle facing binational same-sex couples, but there are other mechanisms through which this goal could be achieved.
+Until 26 June 2013 the United States was the only industrialized English-speaking country that did not grant same-sex partners immigration preferences.
+Recognizing legal same-sex marriages at teh federal level in the United States eliminates the immigration hurdle facing binational same-sex couples.

 Introduced by Congressman Jerrold Nadler (D-NY)